Roof vents are becoming more and more important for modern day houses.

-Because new builds require roof tile ventilation to pass building regulations, and owners of older homes are installing roof vents to improve ventilation.
+Effective roof ventilation systems are becoming more and more important for modern-day houses.
+New builds now require roof tile ventilation to pass building regulations, and owners of older homes are installing roof vents to improve circulation in their roof and loft spaces.

 Best Types of Roof Vents for Houses